- Buying Groupsfuel calculatorInstant Fuel QuoteBuying Groups

 Basically, we prefer to stand by a long held principle of quality service at a fair price.
 Our price may not always be the cheapest (although happily, it sometimes is) but it will always be fair, it will always represent value to our customers and it will always be sensible.
 With that approach we hope to keep employing people in our local community long into the future.

-So, soap box cast aside, whilst we are always open to enquiries from buying groups our policy is that we won’t sacrifice common sense and sustainability of the business to obtain orders at any price – it wouldn’t be fair on our employees and it wouldn’t be fair on our customers who value a high quality, responsive and personal service, even if that might cost fractions of a penny more per litre.
+So, soap box cast aside, whilst we are always open to enquiries from buying groups our policy is that we won’t sacrifice common sense and sustainability of the business, nor customers' interests, to obtain orders at any price – it wouldn’t be fair on our employees and it wouldn’t be fair on our customers who value a high quality, responsive and personal service, even if that might cost fractions of a penny more per litre.

-If you represent a buying group and would like to discuss your requirements, please contact our office on 01262 673346 or use the form on the contact page to email us.
+So, if you represent a sensible buying group that looks after your members' warmth as much as their wallets then please contact our office on 01262 673346 or use the form on the contact page to email us.
+We'd be happy to discuss your requirements.

 Buying Groups: The Pros & Cons